MayaKroft/WINC/superpy/instructions.md

 ---

-When managing inventory, sales, and prices; you will likely want the program to be settled on the date you want these actions to take parton.
+When managing inventory, sales, and prices; you will likely want the program to be settled on the date you want these actions to take part on.
 You can of course manually import the date into the terminal when you want the action to occur in a different date than that wich the program is on.
 The program will default the date to the current system date, this, however, can get tiresome if you need to perform a lot of actions.

 > For this very reason the following commands were implemented: